-

 What are the duties of the directors and controlling shareholders of a target company?

-Under the Company Act, directors have a duty of care as a good administrator to the company and shareholders.
-This is similar to the fiduciary duties under common law.
-In addition, the M&A Act also provides for the following obligations of the directors in M&A transactions.
+Under the Company Act, directors owe a duty of care as a “good administrator” to the company and shareholders.
+This is similar to fiduciary duties under common law.
+In addition, the M&A Act also imposes additional obligations of the directors in M&A transactions.

-In the merger/consolidation and acquisition by a company, the board of directors shall, in the course of conducting the merger/consolidation or acquisition, in the best interest of the company, fulfill its duty of care.
-Any director involved in decision-making for a merger/consolidation or acquisition shall be liable for any damage to the company as a result of breach of applicable laws, ordinances, Articles of Incorporation or the resolution of the general meeting in dealing with the merger/consolidation and acquisition; provided, however, that upon producing sufficient evidence of minutes or written statement concerning disagreement, the director may be exempted from the liability.
-In the merger/consolidation and acquisition by a company, a director who has a personal interest in the transaction of merger/consolidation and acquisition shall explain to the board meeting and the general meeting the essential contents of such personal interest and the cause of approval or dissent to the resolution of merger/consolidation or acquisition.
+In the event of merger/consolidation and acquisition by a company, the board of directors shall, in the course of conducting the merger/consolidation or acquisition, fulfill its duty of care in the best interests of the company.
+Any director involved in decision-making for a merger/consolidation or acquisition shall be liable for any damages to the company as a result of breach of applicable laws, ordinances, articles of incorporation, or the resolution of the general meeting conducting the merger/consolidation and acquisition, unless a director is able to provide sufficient evidence to demonstrate his or her objection to the transaction.
+In the merger/consolidation and acquisition by a company, a director who has a personal interest in the merger/consolidation and acquisition transaction shall disclose at the board meeting and the shareholders’ meeting the essential contents of such personal interest and the cause of his or her approval or dissent with respect to the resolution on the merger/consolidation or acquisition.

-Please note that the acquirer may exercise the voting rights of the shares of the target that it holds at the time of acquisition, and in case any director of the target is a representative of the acquirer, such director may vote, in the board meeting in relation to the acquirer’s proposed M&A with the target.
+Please note that under the M&A Act, the acquirer will not be required to abstain from voting on the shares of the target that it holds at the time of acquisition, and in the event that any director of the target is a representative of the acquirer, such director will also not be required to abstain from voting on the acquirer’s proposed M&A with the target, notwithstanding the resolutions on such M&A transactions present a personal interest.

-In the case of a public company, the members of the special committee or audit committee, as the case may be, are also required under the Regulations Governing the Establishment and Related Matters of Special Committees of Public Companies for Mergers/Consolidation and Acquisition to exercise the care of a good administrator in faithfully performing its official duties.
+In the case of a public company, the members of the special committee or audit committee, as the case may be, are also required under the Regulations Governing the Establishment and Related Matters of Special Committees of Public Companies for Mergers/Consolidation and Acquisition to exercise the duty of care of a good administrator in performing their official duties faithfully.

 -